 Receiving a “no” embarrasses us and makes us want to exit the conversation, wondering how could we have been so stupid in initiating in the first place.

 Unless they are offensive, back-handed frenemy-style “compliments”, you always accept the compliment, even when you’re not too sure you fully deserve it.

 #5.
 Is Visibly Nervous

 Humans have mirror neurons which make us feel what others are feeling.

-That means that when we are very nervous and when we feel awkward, chances are tat we make others feel awkward as well.
+That means that when we are very nervous and when we feel awkward, chances are that we make others feel awkward as well.

 Milton from Office Space is a good example on social awkwardness stemming from social anxiety:

-The exception here are very socially confident, socially powerful and high self-esteem individual.
+The exceptions here are socially confident, socially smart and high self-esteem individuals.
 They won’t be feeling awkward just because you feel awkward.

-But of course, they are the exception (get the course to become one)
+But of course, they are the exception (get Power University to become one)

 Do this Instead